specsolutions/specsync-for-tfs-documentation/installation/setup-and-configure.md

 # Setup and Configure

-Once you have installed SpecSync for AzureDevOps tool, you need to configure it.
+Once you have installed SpecSync for Azure DevOps tool, you need to configure it.
 This means you have to create a SpecSync configuration file \(specsync.json\) that contains the Azure DevOps project connection details and other synchronization settings.

 ### Step 1: Define feature file sets

-SpecSync has to be configures for every _feature file set_. **Feature file set is a folder that contains feature files that you want to synchronize as one batch.**
+SpecSync has to be configured for every _feature file set_. **Feature file set is a folder that contains feature files that you want to synchronize as one batch.**

 {% hint style="info" %}
-_Feature file set_ is a term introduced by SpecSync v3 to denote the set of feature files that belong together in a platform independent way.
+_Feature file set_ is a term introduced by SpecSync to denote the set of feature files that belong together in a platform independent way.
 Earlier we used the term _project folder_, but it was misleading, because people might call different things as "project" on .NET, Java and node.js platforms and also it could be confused with Azure DevOps projects.

 If you use SpecSync with SpecFlow, the Visual Studio projects configured with SpecFlow are the feature file sets.